shreeshk07/Secure_Web_Dev_CA/README.md

 All five security features in this project were implemented by me as part of this coursework.

 ## Repository Structure
+• /              – Main JSP pages (login, register, basket, search, admin)
+• /WEB-INF       – Deployment descriptors and config files
+• /dbconnection.jspf – Database connection logic (JDBC)
+• /Dockerfile    – Used to containerise the application
+• README.md      – Documentation for setup and security improvements

+The layout is kept close to the original project so the application remains easy to understand.

 • root folder holds the JSP pages
 • dbconnection.jspf contains the database connection
 • WEB-INF contains configuration files
 • README explains the project and the changes made

-The layout is kept close to the original project so the application remains easy to understand.

 ## Setup Instructions

 ### Option 1: Run with Apache Tomcat